For a more customized experience and deep integration, many Open edX users stand up a dedicated instance.

 Choose Your Distribution

-EdX creates releases twice a year, named after tree species.
-All other distributions on this list depend on the edX distribution but add additional value.
+Open edX releases happen twice a year, named after tree species.
+All other distributions on this list depend on the Open edX distribution but add additional value.

 Open edX distribution from edX (Source Code)

 Many of our service partners can get you started with the Open edX distribution and help you customize it to your needs.
-Check out the Marketplace to find the right partner for you or get the source code to create your own experience.
-All edX code and documentation is provided to the community on GitHub and in the Community section.
+Check out the Marketplace to find the right partner for you.
+All Open edX code and documentation is provided to the community on GitHub and in the Community section.